Yandy Díaz Player Props: Rays vs. Dodgers

 Yandy Díaz At The Plate

-- Diaz has 52 hits and an OBP of .435, both of which rank first among Tampa Bay hitters this season.
+- Diaz has 52 hits and an OBP of .429, both of which lead Tampa Bay hitters this season.

-- Among the qualifying hitters in MLB play, his batting average ranks second, his on-base percentage ranks first, and he is first in the league in slugging.
+- Among the qualifying hitters in baseball, he ranks fifth in batting average, first in on-base percentage, and first in slugging.

-- In 72.1% of his 43 games this season, Diaz has picked up at least one hit.
-He's also had 15 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.